 Not sure about you - but I haven't even completed my planting for the season; however, I have also already begun my season harvesting.

 My Calendula, which I planted in mid April, have been blooming at a wonderful rate.
 I harvested another 10-12 blossoms this morning to add to my sheet of blossoms drying on the island in my kitchen.
 Here is a picture of one of my patches of calendula in the garden.
+I say one of the patches, because I have 4 patches of 5-6 plants in each patch.
+These 20+ plants will provide me with sufficient harvest for all my uses during the coming year - or lets say it usually does.

+Here is a picture of this past week's harvest of calendula laying on a sheet on the island in my kitchen drying.
 I do usually dry my herbs just laying on a towel or sheet in my kitchen.
 The exceptions to this rule only occurs when we are having a period of very high humidity here in south central Pennsylvania.
 During those times, I may pull out my trusty dehydrator or turn on the oven for a short time.
 Using the microwave is another fast and easy way of drying your harvest, but one that I just don't like to use unless I'm in a big rush.
 Two minutes (using 30 second intervals) is a fast way to dry any harvest - but then you are also exposing the harvest that you are going to be using for medicinal things to the frequencies of the microwaves.
 At this point in time, I'm not a firm believer that those waves and frequencies are totally healthy for us.

 So why do I use so much calendula or pot marigold (calendula officinalis) in a year's time?